AntoniyaV/SoftUni-Exercises/Python_Web_Framework/Project/README.md

 forms.py - contains the model forms for the User and User Profile models.
 It also contains a Sign up form.

-manager.py - contains a manager that helps to create and save the extended User
+manager.py - contains a manager that helps to create and save the extended User.

 signals.py - contains signals so that the Profile model will be automatically created and updated when the User instance, to which it is linked, is created and updated.